NITCbase/nitcbase.github.io/docs/Design/Cache Layer/RelCacheTable.md

     return E_RELNOTOPEN;
   }

-  //copy the relCatBuf to the corresponding Relation Catalog entry in the Relation Cache Table.
+  // copy the relCatBuf to the corresponding Relation Catalog entry in
+  // the Relation Cache Table.

-  //set the dirty flag of the corresponding Relation Cache entry in the Relation Cache Table.
+  // set the dirty flag of the corresponding Relation Cache entry in
+  // the Relation Cache Table.

   return SUCCESS;